Mebyon Kernow: Unitary authority (2009–present)

-In 2011, Ann Trevenen Jenkin became Honorary President of MK, nine years after the last Honorary President, her husband, Richard Jenkin, had died.

 In the 2013 Cornwall Council election, the party was reduced to three seats.
 Williams did not seek re-election and MK lost her seat; MK did not win any of the newly-redrawn seats in Camborne; and Plummer unsuccessfully contested Lanner & Stithians as an independent.
 Only Cole and Jenkin held their seats; the party also gained a seat in Penwithick & Boscoppa.
 It held these seats and gained no further seats at the 2017 Cornwall Council election.

-MK decided not to stand candidates in the 2014 European elections, claiming the system is skewed against them winning seats.
+MK decided not to stand candidates in the 2014 European elections, claiming the system was skewed against them winning seats.
 MK contested all six Cornish constituencies in the 2015 general election.
 It complained against not being granted a party election broadcast: under current guidelines, it would need to stand in eighty-three constituencies outside of Cornwall in order to qualify for a broadcast.

 Ahead of the 2016 referendum on the issue, MK endorsed the United Kingdom's continued membership of the European Union.
 On 23 June 2016, Cornwall voted to leave the European Union by 56.5%.
 Following the vote, MK reiterated its promise to campaign for a devolved Cornish Assembly.

 MK declined to stand candidates in the snap 2017 general election, citing a lack of financing and resources.
 It also did not stand candidates in the 2019 European Parliament election, but its leadership endorsed the Green Party because of their historic cooperation, support for a Cornish Assembly and other similar policies.

-At a Policy Forum on 22 June 2018, Mebyon Kernow launched an updated version of its campaign publication titled "Towards a National Assembly of Cornwall."
+At a policy forum on 22 June 2018, Mebyon Kernow launched an updated version of its campaign publication titled "Towards a National Assembly of Cornwall."

+Mebyon Kernow chose not to field any candidates in the 2024 general election.
+After the election, the party called on Cornwall's new MPs to "unite and take this opportunity ... to demand meaningful devolution".